 - 1. Passenger Cars (Level Grade).
 Figure 12.5C presents K-values for passenger cars.
-These are calculated by assuming h3 = 2 feet and S = SSD in the basic equation for sag vertical curves (Equation 12.5.4).
+These are calculated by assuming $h_3 = 2$ feet and S = SSD in the basic equation for sag vertical curves (Equation 12.5.4).
 The minimum values represent the lowest acceptable sight distance on a facility.
 Use longer than the minimum lengths of curves to provide a more aesthetically pleasing design. - 2.
 Passenger Cars (Grade Adjusted).
-For sag vertical curves, consider grade adjustments where the downgrade is 3 percent or greater.
+For sag vertical curves, consider grade adjustments where the sag curve is between grades that are 3 percent or greater.
 No adjustment is necessary for grades less than 3 percent.
-However, ever effort should be made to provide stopping sight distances greater than the design values in Figure 10.1A where horizontal sight restrictions occur on downgrades, even when the horizontal sight obstruction is a cut slope.
-Use Equation 12.5.4 and the grade adjusted SSD from Figure 10.1C to determine the length of vertical curve. - 3.
+Use Equation 12.5.4 and the grade adjusted SSD from Figure 10.1C to determine the length of vertical curve.
+Note that the grade adjusted K-values do not require a design exception when not met.
+The level K-values in Figure 12.5C apply when determining whether a design exception for stopping sight distance will be required. - 3.
 Minimum Length.
-The minimum length of a sag vertical curve in feet should be 3V, where V is the design speed in miles per hour. - 4.
-Minimum Values.
-Designs should be made to values as high as are commensurate with conditions.
-Minimum values should be used only where the use of higher value will result in unacceptable social, economic or environmental consequences.
+The minimum length of a crest vertical curve in feet should be 3V, where V is the design speed in miles per hour.